DmytroT-dev/tradetrack-backend/README.md

 # tradetrack-backend
 MVP backend for a trading journal app built with Spring Boot.

-TradeTrack Backend — MVP for a trading journal app.
-This is the backend service built with Spring Boot.

 🚀 MVP features:

 Add and list trades